mdoering/dwca-examples/README.md

 ![taxon](taxon.png)

 ### Occurrence extension
 The Occurrence class is used here as an extension.
 It is in use by Plazi and Pensoft to list the specimens from the materials cited section of a taxonomic treatment.
-The Chinese Academy of Sciences is about to publish a large chinese checklist as part of Species2000 with occurrence data in an extension.
+The Chinese Academy of Sciences is about to publish a large Chinese checklist as part of Species2000 with occurrence data in an extension.

-As the taxon terms are already used in the core the Occurrence extension covers the remaining Location, Event, GeologicalContext, Identification & Occurrence terms.
+As the taxon terms are already used in the core, the Occurrence extension covers the remaining Location, Event, GeologicalContext, Identification & Occurrence terms.
 In theory the extension could also be used to list observations (again indicated by dwc:basisOfRecord).

-Note that GBIF requires the presence of a unique *dwc:occurrenceID* although this is not strictly mandated by the DwC archive specification which only requires an identifier for the core records, not for extensions.
+Note that GBIF requires the presence of a unique *dwc:occurrenceID* in order to index the occurrence records in the Occurrence extension, although this is not strictly mandated by the DwC archive specification which only requires an identifier for the core records, not for extensions.

 __Example__ *"Six new species of ants from Egypt"* from Plazi:
  * DwC archive: http://plazi.cs.umb.edu/GgServer/dwca/D4F853101EB8608A8BD0E5B08F2CB167.zip